 Plesk is a structured, easy-to-use, end-user control panel that simplifies the user web hosting management experience.
-We offer Plesk management in our Full Control Hosting package.
+We offer Plesk management in our Personal/Startup/Business Web Hosting, Managed WordPress Hosting, and VPS Hosting packages.
 For an overview of the interface itself, please visit the Overview of Plesk Interface.

 How do I enable Plesk on my domain?

-For instruction on enabling Plesk for your domain, please visit our support article: How do I add Plesk Onyx to my domain?
+For instruction on enabling Plesk for your domain, please visit our support article How do I add Plesk to my domain?

 Which operating systems is Plesk running on?

 Is it possible to migrate from cPanel to Plesk?

 Yes, there is a website migration tool for Wordpress sites which can copy a Wordpress site from almost anywhere onto Plesk.

 What site configurations can I set up with Plesk?

 The following services are available for websites managed with Plesk Onyx: